AlejandroGuardado/space_invaders_5X5/README.md

   - Android version only.
   - Touch input for menu, movement and gun.
   - Fire button used as extra indicator to show reload progress.
+  >Bug: Sometimes, one of the arrow buttons gets stuck and the player ship moves by itself.
+I haven't found the cause yet.
 - Powerups
   - Powerup item may drop randomly after an enemy is destroyed.
   - Types